Your cart is currently empty

 In contrast to cowhide, leather and suede are materials that can be made from cowhide in various ways.
 Additionally, cowhide can also be found in the upholstery of furniture and the seats of cars.
 It is necessary to treat cowhide with moisturizer or conditioner regularly to prevent it from cracking and drying, and this requires more maintenance than other leathers.

-Is sheep leather real leather?
+Is lamb leather real leather

 Why you should go with sheep leather